 Careers in Psychology

-If you search the internet for “psychologist jobs near me,” you will no doubt come up with educational psychology jobs, career counseling jobs, and jobs that require the specialty degrees discussed in the last section.
+If you search the internet for “psychologist jobs near me,” you will no doubt come up with career paths like educational psychology jobs, career counseling jobs, and jobs that require the specialty degrees discussed in the last section.

 If you are looking for “school psychologist near me,” you probably have a degree in educations psychology.
 For those that wonder what jobs require a psychology degree, we have included more specializations in this section.